standard-software/WindowTabs/README.md

 <a href="https://github.com/standard-software/WindowTabs/releases">![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/standard-software/windowtabs/total)</a>

-You can download prebuilt files from the [releases](https://github.com/standard-software/WindowTabs/releases) page.
+Download the installer or the zip containing the exe from the [releases](https://github.com/standard-software/WindowTabs/releases) page.

-Two download options are available:

 - **WtSetup.msi** - Windows Installer package with automatic installation and uninstallation support
 - **WindowTabs.zip** - Portable version that can be extracted and run from any location